Broken Symmetry in Ideal Chern Bands

-where $\rho_{\bf q}$ is the density operator projected to the ideal cTBG band.
-Remarkably, we find pronounced peaks only at the three ${\bf M}$ points [Fig.~\ref{fig:cdw}(b)], confirming the ground states as ${\bf M}$-CDWs.
-The unit cell of the charge distribution in these CDWs is quadrupled moir\'e unit cell.
-Similar CDWs were reported in realistic TBG beyond the chiral limit~\cite{PhysRevB.103.125406}.
-Our results demonstrate that they can survive even in the ideal cTBG band.
+Our results demonstrate that both trivial and nontrivial CDWs can survive even in the ideal cTBG band.
 The fluctuation of the Berry curvature and the quantum metric tensor of the ideal cTBG band, which distinguishes it from the LLL, could be a major mechanism for the formation of these CDWs that are absent in the LLL.

-\emph{Discussion.} --- By employing both a pseudopotential-like short-range interaction and a Coulomb interaction, we have discovered that, even the topological flat band in cTBG exhibits an ideal quantum geometry, yet significant dissimilarities persist when compared to the LLL.
+\emph{Discussion.} --- By employing both a pseudopotential-like interaction and a Coulomb interaction, we have discovered that, even the topological flat band in cTBG exhibits an ideal quantum geometry, yet significant dissimilarities persist when compared to the LLL.
 In the former scenario, the breaking of particle-hole symmetry at band filling $\nu=2/3$ leads to a correlation-induced Fermi liquid, while at $\nu=1/3$ a FCI is supported although also this state has a non-uniform occupation density adapting to the underlying geometry.
 The breakdown of correspondence between the flat band in cTBG and the LLL also provides hints to other possible competing orders in this ideal setting.
-In particular, we unveiled a charge density wave at band filling $\nu=1/4$ in the latter case, characterized by three clear peaks in the structure factor.
+In particular, we unveiled both a trivial CDW at electron band filling $\nu=1/4$ and a topological crystal at (normal ordered) hole band filling $\nu=3/4$ in the latter case, characterized by three clear peaks in the structure factor.
 This contrasts with the anticipated gapless composite Fermi liquid of the LLL physics, highlighting compelling deviations in cTBG.
 In conclusion, while the ideal cTBG band does indeed elegantly preserve the presence of zero modes of certain short range interactions, the phase diagram is qualitatively altered compared to that of the LLL.

 It should be noted that the quantum geometric quantities are of limited fundamental importance in lattice models due to their dependence on the embedding of the orbitals into real space.
 A more orbital-independent approach should go back to continuum models obtained from first principle calculations.
 In moir\'e systems, the underlying (e.g., graphene) orbitals are highly localized compared to the moir\' e length scale.
 Thus the system has a natural continuum description that for practical purposes alleviates the fundamental ambiguity of lattice embeddings.